-Artificial Intelligence Comparative Guide - - Hong Kong
+Artificial Intelligence Comparative Guide

 2.2 What AI-based products and services are primarily offered?

-In Hong Kong, AI-powered products and services are mainly used by businesses in the banking and e-commerce sectors.
+In Hong Kong, AI-powered products and services are mainly used by businesses in the banking, e-commerce, educational and legal sectors.
+However, a survey conducted by the US tech firm Cisco shows that only 28% of businesses in Hong Kong believe that they are ready for to implement AI in their businesses.

 (a) Banking